mjcaisse/cppnow-website/src/pages/about/faq.md

 #### How do I submit my slides?
-Please send a PDF of your slides to the conference archivist at <speaker-files@cppnow.org>.
+Please send a PDF of your main progam slides to the conference archivist at <speaker-files@cppnow.org>.
+Please send a PDF of your lightning talk slides to <lightning@cppnow.org>.